 This document outlines the procedure to follow when biohazarous agents are to be ordered.

 The Public Health Agency of Canada has determined that some organisms are non-pathogenic and do not require import permits from PHAC.
-To see the list click here.
+See the non-pathogenic organisms list.

-For information on Cedarlane orders of Level 2 Biohazards (or above), please click here.
+Get more information on Cedarlane orders of Level 2 Biohazards (or above)

 This Safety Alert outlines how to clearly label Biohazard waste containers.